Arctvrvs/64-bit-CPU/docs/l1_icache.md

 placeholder and does not implement the full cache logic yet.

 A small Python helper `L1ICache` in `rtl/cache/l1_icache.py` provides an in-memory model used by the unit tests.
+When supplied with a `CoverageModel` instance the helper records L1 instruction cache hits and misses.